What is the Yubo App?

 The rating was too low: based on the Tinder-like culture of the app, no 12-16 year old should be using it.

-Predator risk is high: wherever the kids are, that’s where the predators are, and they (predators) especially congregate around apps whose purpose is hooking up because they can play along with fake accounts.
+Are there predators on Yubo?
+Wherever the kids are, that’s where the predators are, and they (predators) especially congregate around apps whose purpose is hooking up because they can play along with fake accounts.
 Various news sources are warning about the predator risk.

-Also, note that the default privacy settings are to show your city and phone number to friends.
+Also, note that the default privacy settings are to show our city and phone number to friends.
 To the app’s credit, when I created a profile without a real picture (it was a Ferrari), I was blocked within a week because that violates Community Guidelines.
 So, it seems someone might be watching, but faking a profile picture isn’t difficult.

 Related article: 3 Reasons to Disable the App Store